Mayim Bialik Shares Photo Of Wardrobe Malfunction

 “This is hard.
 I love coming to work and pretending to be Amy.
 She’s a riot.
 She’s me, and I am her.
 And soon she will not be mine to create,” Bialik said.

 There have been rumors that the network was set to renew the show for two more seasons, which would have garnered the cast $69 million each.
 However, actor Jim Parsons was ready to leave the show, which caused the network to decide on its end.
-Parsons, who plays the eccentric Dr. Sheldon Cooper, has been a stand out star of the show, even winning four Emmy awards for his turn on the show.
+Parsons, who plays the eccentric Dr. Sheldon Cooper, has been a stand-out star of the show, even winning four Emmy awards for his turn on the show.
 His character was also granted a spin-off, called Sheldon, which followed his character as a child growing up in Texas.